Sheffield Hallam Study Abroad Programme

 Where will I stay?

-Don't worry about finding somewhere to stay during your time in Sheffield – we do all the work for you!
-We reserve places for Study Abroad students in our popular halls of residence.
-We’re currently reviewing which halls will be used for 2021/22 and will be updating our guidance in due course.
+Don't worry about finding somewhere to stay during your time in Sheffield - we've already done it for you!
+We reserve places for Study Abroad students in one of our popular halls of residence: The Trigon.

 Living in halls is safe, secure and affordable – it costs less than half the price of renting a similar place in London.
 You'll also save on travel costs as the complex is just a short walk from both City and Collegiate Campus.

-Average prices for an en-suite room range from £110-£130 per week.
+The accommodation fee for The Trigon is £108 per week.
 Your place is guaranteed if you apply by 1 August for a September start and by 1 December for a January start.
 Contact firstname.lastname@example.org to apply.

-We offer a range of accommodation to suit your needs.
+We offer a range of alternative accommodation if this doesn't suit your needs.
 For more information visit our accommodation page.

 How to apply for the programme

-- Take a look at an example of our Study Abroad Programme catalogue (PDF, 486.6KB) for information on potential modules and routes
+- Take a look at an example of our Study Abroad Programme catalogue (PDF, 482.2KB) for information on potential modules and routes

 - Check that you meet the entry requirements